Raising Flagg: Plot

 Flagg responds by confining himself to his bed and announcing that he is terminally ill.
-This causes a reunion of Flagg's large family, including radio personality Ann Marie (Glenne Headly), real estate agent Rachel (Lauren Holly), preacher Eldon (Matthew Arkin), worm farmer Travis (Daniel Quinn), and teenage Jenny (Stephanie Lemelin).
+This causes a reunion of Flagg's large family, including radio personality Ann Marie, real estate agent Rachel, preacher Eldon, worm farmer Travis, and teenage Jenny.
 Extended family members also make an appearance seeking to claim Flagg's possessions.
 Over the next several days, various issues and tensions between the family members, Flagg, and Falk are revealed.
 Ultimately, many of the tensions are resolved, Flagg is "cured," leaves his bed, and reconciles with Falk.